teerapat-chundetsumrit/Robust-CRAFG-framework/README.md

   Overall of framework
 The proposed framework enhances classification performance on both balanced and imbalanced datasets by combining feature generation, selection, and resampling strategies such as the Condensed Nearest Neighbor (CNN) and Synthetic Minority Over-sampling Technique (SMOTE).

+The notebooks demonstrate:
-RobustCRAFG.ipynb /// Developed framework
+1) RobustCRAFG.ipynb /// Developed framework
-01_robust_crafg_framework_tutorial.ipynb/// Tutorial running output from framework 02_evaluation_classification_performance.ipynb/// Evaluation classification performance of framework
+2) 01_robust_crafg_framework_tutorial.ipynb/// Tutorial running output from framework
+3) 02_evaluation_classification_performance.ipynb/// Evaluation classification performance of framework